An interview, not a survey.

 - Any quote, paraphrase, or organizational detail used in published findings will be sent to you for approval before publication.

 If you want different terms, fully off-the-record or fully on-the-record with explicit attribution, those are negotiable and will be agreed before the interview begins.
-The research collaboration on the program includes someone with formal training in research ethics; the data handling reflects that.
+Dr. Linnéa Parsons Willis, one of the program's principals, has formal training in research ethics; the data handling reflects that.

 Phase 1 is small enough that the right way to volunteer is direct: an email with a brief note about who you are and what you would be drawing from.
 A structured signup form will replace this when the program scales; for now, the email approach matches Phase 1's size.